DaveParillo/cisc192-reader/_sources/chapter3/namespace.rst

    }

    void mesa::details (char c) { // define the function declared earlier
-     // do something
+     std::cout << int{c};
    }

    //void mesa::oops () {       // error: oops not yet declared in mesa namespace
    //}

    namespace mesa {      // a separate mesa namespace block
-     void oops ();
-     namespace cisc {
+     void oops ();       // a declaration with no definition is allowed namespace cisc {
-       double pi = 3.14159265358979;  // not the same variable as mesa::pi
+       double pi = 3.141592653;  // not the same variable as mesa::pi
      }
    }

    int main () {
-     using mesa::cisc::pi;
-     pi = 3.f;
+     using mesa::cisc::pi;  // we can specify a name to treat as if it was global pi = 3.f;
      mesa::details('a');
    }